GeminiDRSoftware/DRAGONS/astrodata/doc/ad_ProgrammersManual/source/containers.rst

 becomes important when reducing data (e.g., stacking).

-We document our container for completeness and for reference, but note that its use is associated to ``FitsProvider``.
+We document our container for completeness and for reference, but note that its use is intimately linked to ``FitsProvider``.
 If you're implementing an alternative data provider, you do not need to follow our design.

 We'll describe here how we depart from NDData, and how do we integrate the data containers with the rest of the package.
-Please, refer to NDData for the full interface.
+Please refer to NDData for the full interface.

 Our main data container is ``astrodata.nddata.NDAstroData``.
 Fundamentally, it